yehudacohen/alchemy/alchemy-web/index.md

 ---
 layout: home
 title: Alchemy
-description: TypeScript-native Infrastructure-as-Code without the dead weight.
-Create, Update, Delete resources with pure async TypeScript.
+description: Wrangle the Cloud with simple TypeScript scripts
 # Custom hero component instead of the default hero
 ---

 <CodeSnippetHero
-  name="Alchemy"
-  text="Create, Update, Delete"
-  tagline="Infrastructure-as-Code without the dead weight.
-Written in pure TypeScript, optimized for Gen-AI."
-  :actions="[
+  name="Alchemy 🪄"
+  text="Wrangle the Cloud with simple TypeScript scripts" tagline="Built-in support for Cloudflare, AWS, Stripe and more — or generate your own in minutes with AI" :actions="[
     { theme: 'brand', text: 'Get Started', link: '/docs/getting-started' },
     { theme: 'alt', text: 'Star on GitHub ⭐️', link: 'https://github.com/sam-goodwin/alchemy' }